IgniteUI/igniteui-documentation/topics/02_Controls/igGrid/03_Features/00_Columns/07_igGrid_Filtering.md

    [igGrid Advanced Filtering](%%SamplesEmbedUrl%%/grid/advanced-filtering)
 </div>

-Listing 6: Razor or CSHTML markup for use with the ASP.NET MVC wrapper
+Listing 6: Razor or CSHTML markup to use with %%ProductNameMVC%%